scipy-conference/scipy_proceedings/papers/zain_miller/paper.rst

 feature, a sphering (or whitening) transformation :math:`W` is one which decorrelates :math:`X`.
 That is, the covariance of :math:`WX` must be equal to the identity matrix.
-By the spectral theorem, the symmetric matrix :math:`XX^T`—the covariance matrix corresponding to the data, assuming the data is centered—can be decomposed into :math:`PDP^T`, where :math:`P` is an orthogonal matrix of eigenvectors and :math:`D` a diagonal matrix of corresponding eigenvalues of the covariance matrix.
+By the spectral theorem, the symmetric matrix :math:`XX^T` |---| the covariance matrix corresponding to the data, assuming the data is centered |---| can be decomposed into :math:`PDP^T`, where :math:`P` is an orthogonal matrix of eigenvectors and :math:`D` a diagonal matrix of corresponding eigenvalues of the covariance matrix.
-ZCA uses the sphering matrix :math:`W=PD^{-1/2}P^T` and can be thought of as a transformation into the eigenspace of its covariance matrix—projection onto the data’s principal axes, as the minimal projection residual is onto the axes with maximal variance—followed by normalization of variance along every axis and rotation back into the original image space.
+ZCA uses the sphering matrix :math:`W=PD^{-1/2}P^T` and can be thought of as a transformation into the eigenspace of its covariance matrix |---| projection onto the data’s principal axes, as the minimal projection residual is onto the axes with maximal variance |---| followed by normalization of variance along every axis and rotation back into the original image space.
 In order to reduce the amount of two-way correlation in images, Krizhevsky applies ZCA whitening to preprocess